andrewcbancroft/datadaylife-blog/content/blog/general-data-concepts/what-types-of-data-analysis-are-there.md

 title: "What Types of Data Analysis Are There?"
 author: "Andrew Bancroft"
 date:   2018-01-18
 description: "How can we categorize the data analyses we do?
-How are they related, and does one kind of analysis set you up for another?
-Let's explore..."
+How are they related, and does one kind of analysis set you up for another?"
 type: blog
 draft: false
 comments: true